Wavelogix/.github/.github/PULL_REQUEST_TEMPLATE.md

 # ⚠️ TEMPLATE SELECTOR ⚠️

-Follow the instructions to load the desired template.
+Click `Preview` above and follow the instructions to load the desired template.

 ## Proposal Review Template

-Copy the code block and paste it to the end of the PR URL:
+Copy the code block, paste it to the end of the PR URL, and hit enter:

 ```append-to-url
 ?expand=1&template=proposal.md